boxiXia/FlexipodFast/README.md

 ## Reference:
-[1](#ref-1) J. Austin, R. Corrales-Fatou, S. Wyetzner, and H. Lipson, “Titan: A Parallel Asynchronous Library for Multi-Agent and Soft-Body Robotics using NVIDIA CUDA,” ICRA 2020, May 2020.
+[1](#ref-1) J. Austin, R. Corrales-Fatou, S. Wyetzner, and H. Lipson, "Titan: A Parallel Asynchronous Library for Multi-Agent and Soft-Body Robotics using NVIDIA CUDA," ICRA 2020, May 2020.